-A transjugular intrahepatic portosystemic shunt (TIPS) is a minimally invasive procedure that doctors use to treat portal vein hypertension and other complications of advanced liver disease.
+A transjugular intrahepatic portosystemic shunt (TIPS) is a minimally invasive procedure for treating portal vein hypertension and other complications of liver disease.
+A surgeon inserts a stent to relieve blood pressure in the portal vein by rerouting blood flow past the liver.

 As well as being less invasive than traditional bypass surgery, the TIPS procedure carries fewer risks.